Welcome to Lindsay Kolasa’s site ~

 As a life-long learner, my work leans on common sense and is fed by curiosity, observation, and awareness.

-Due to my own health crisis that began in 2001, my path has been a long and winding one…of healing, break-throughs, insights, and awareness around trauma & recovery, the microbiome, trans-generational trauma, biodiversity, and tending the fractures in various forms of modern relationships.
+Due to my own health crisis that began in 2001, my path has been a long and winding one…of healing, break-throughs, and insights regarding trauma & recovery, the microbiome, trans-generational trauma, biodiversity, and tending the fractures in various forms of modern relationships.
 This journey has taken me to places such as the mountains of Western North Carolina, to the Pontic Steppe of Ukraine, to the coastlands of California, and to the red clay hills of Eastern Mississippi.